 Selling The Product

-There are hundreds, if not thousands of guides on the internet on how to get setup with your own website and drum up interest for the product.
+There are hundreds, if not thousands of guides on the internet on how to get set up with your own website and drum up interest for the product.
 Sites like Kickstarter or Indiegogo give creators a platform to raise money while simultaneously directing future customers to their online store.
 Thanks to open-source software, you can also build an eCommerce store without spending money.

 By setting one up offline, you can take care of the domain purchase and hosting service costs later.
 Then, once a crowdfunding campaign starts to get traction or you have at least validated there’s a market out there and feel confident enough, you can go online.

-Tying It All Together
+Building A Prototype: Tying It All Together

 Even if you barely have an idea or notice a problem worth solving, that’s enough.
 You should at least download one of those free engineering software options and start playing around with them to get your mind moving.

-This College Life earns no affiliate commissions or payments of any kind from recommending any services in this article.
+This College Life earns no affiliate commissions or payments of any kind from recommending services in this article.